geoscixyz/geosci-labs/README.md

 [![Build Status](https://travis-ci.org/ubcgif/em_examples.svg?branch=master)](https://travis-ci.org/geoscixyz/em_apps)

 This is a repo of notebooks and interactive examples for http://em.geosci.xyz.
-The examples are based on code available in [SimPEG](http://simpeg.xyz)
+The examples are based on code available in [em_examples](http://github.com/geoscixyz/em_examples).
+Numerical simulations are based on [SimPEG](http://simpeg.xyz)

 ## Notebook Structure